OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 It's designed as the second part of a two-step workflow with Vault:

 1. Get a wrapped SecretID using the [AppRole Get wrapped SecretID](#get-wrapped-secretid) step template.
-2. Provide the wrapped SecretID stored in a sensitive output variable from the first step to this step template to unwrap and authenticate.
+1. Provide the wrapped SecretID stored in a sensitive output variable from the first step to this step template to unwrap and authenticate.

 Once authenticated, the `client_token` from the Vault response will be made available as a [sensitive output variable](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) named `AppRoleAuthToken` for use in other steps.

 #### AppRole Unwrap SecretID and Login parameters #{unwrap-secretid-login-parameters}

-The step template has the following parameters:
+The step template uses the following parameters:

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
 - `API version`: Choose the API version to use from a drop-down list.
 Currently, there is only one option: `v1`.